SavourySnaX/RetroEditor/docfx/docs/developer-guide.md

 | 3      | 0110Y000 the most significant bit of the tile row (same as offset 2) |
 | 4      | 11111111 always 255 |

+For simplicity we will extend our current tilemap and palette, adding the items as another tile, and some code to control number of items placed etc.

 _to be continued_